LouisMazel/maz-ui/apps/docs/docs/composables/use-display-names.md

 ## Introduction

-`useLanguageDisplayNames` allows you to fetch and format language names based on ISO codes using the `Intl.DisplayNames` API.
-This composable is particularly useful for applications that need to display language names in a user-friendly format based on different locales.
+`useDisplayNames` allows you to fetch and format display names based on ISO codes using the `Intl.DisplayNames` API.
+This composable is particularly useful for applications that need to display display names in a user-friendly format based on different locales.

 ::: warning